EmilyZ23/Cyclistic-Capstone/README.md

 - Casual riders take longer rides, mostly on weekends.
 - Members ride shorter but more frequently during weekdays.
 - Thursday sees the highest ride duration among casual users.
+- Members use Stations 91, 77, and 192 most frequently.
+- Casual riders prefer Stations 43 and 195, with Station 195 ranking top 3 for casuals but only mid-level for members.

 ## Files Included
 - `firstProject.Rmd` – RMarkdown for analysis